drdplusinfo/skills/README.md

 Skills
 - CombinedSkills + PhysicalSkills + PsychicalSkills has to be unique in whole universe
-- should be the final arbiter, -recommended way is to re-use existing checks of sub-aggregates-
+- should be the final arbiter, ~~recommended way is to re-use existing checks of sub-aggregates~~